Renovations and technology upgrades go hand in fist given how rapidly it changes.

-- As use of cell phones spreads to more and more groups of population, demand for quality cell coverage is expected to grow as well.
-Also, cost for DAS implementation is expected to go down.
+- As the use of cell phones spreads to more and more groups of the population, demand for quality cell coverage is expected to grow as well.
+Also, the cost of DAS implementation is expected to go down.

 - It is likely that more Hospitality Facilities will be required to or will choose to install First Responders Communication Support System.